BoxOfDevs/BoxOfBits/BoxOfBits/resources/ReadMe.md

     Completed Features:

        • /gms, /gmc, /gma, and /gmsp are shortcut commands for changing gamemode to survival, creative, adventure mode, or spectator mode.
+       • The default join/leave broadcasts are now customable in config.
        • When a player joins the server a popup appears saying "<playername> Joined the server".
        • When a player changes gamemode a popup appears saying "<playername> Changed gamemode".
        • When a player dies a popup appears saying "<playername> Just died".